Table of Contents

 Enter gross receipts from your trade or business.
 Include amounts you received in your trade or business that were properly shown on Forms 1099-MISC.
 If the total amounts that were reported in box 7 of Forms 1099-MISC are more than the total you are reporting on line 1, attach a statement explaining the difference.

-Report on line 6 amounts from finance reserve income, scrap sales, bad debts you recovered, interest (such as on notes and accounts receivable), state gasoline or fuel tax refunds you received in 2013, the amount of credit for biofuel claimed on line 2 of Form 6478, the amount of credit for biodiesel and renewable diesel fuels claimed on line 8 of Form 8864, credit for federal tax paid on fuels claimed on your 2012 Form 1040, prizes and awards related to your trade or business, and other kinds of miscellaneous business income.
+Report on line 6 amounts from finance reserve income, scrap sales, bad debts you recovered, interest (such as on notes and accounts receivable), state gasoline or fuel tax refunds you received in 2014, any amount of credit for biofuel claimed on line 2 of Form 6478, any amount of credit for biodiesel and renewable diesel fuels claimed on line 8 of Form 8864, credit for federal tax paid on fuels claimed on your 2013 Form 1040, prizes and awards related to your trade or business, and other kinds of miscellaneous business income.
 Include amounts you received in your trade or business as shown on Form 1099-PATR.

 If the business use percentage of any listed property (defined in Line 13, later) dropped to 50% or less in 2014, report on this line any recapture of excess depreciation, including any section 179 expense deduction.
 Use Part IV of Form 4797 to figure the recapture.
 Also, if the business use percentage drops to 50% or less on leased listed property (other than a vehicle), include on this line any inclusion amount.
 See chapter 5 of Pub.
 946 to figure the amount.